 In 2011, the Hunt Report proposed the introduction of Technological Universities as part of the Higher Education eco-system in Ireland.
 In response, DIT, IT Blanchardstown and IT Tallaght created the Technological University for Dublin Alliance committed to jointly establishing a Technological University for Dublin.
 Since then the three members of the Alliance have collaborated to develop a programme of partnership with the objective of seeking TU designation.

 The Presidents’ Group of the Alliance is made up of Professor Brian Norton (DIT), Dr Diarmuid O’Callaghan (IT Blanchardstown) and Mr Thomas Stone (IT Tallaght).
 The Programme Lead is Dr Mary Meaney (seconded from her post as President of IT Blanchardstown).
-In addtion to Dr Mary Meaney, the Programme Team comprises:
+In addition to Dr Mary Meaney, the Programme Team comprises:

 Yvonne Cooke, Project Facilitator